 If you prefer to do your own research on hosting companies then the following guidelines will help you assess competing web hosts and make the right choice when building your blog:

-- If you are just starting out, then a shared hosting account with one of the established companies will suit you.
+- If you are starting your very first blog, then a shared hosting account with one of the established companies will suit you.
 Shared hosting will comfortably handle hundreds of daily visitors (even more if you set up your site well).
-Look for:

 - Look for a provider who can also grow with you.
 If you outgrow your shared hosting plan you want to be able to move into a more powerful plan with the same company.